lukasbach/pensieve/readme.md

 </div>
 <br />

-Pensieve is a local-only desktop app for recording meetings, discussions or other audio snippets from locally running applications for you to always go back and review your previous discussions.
+Pensieve is a local-only desktop app for recording meetings, discussions, memos or other audio snippets from locally running applications for you to always go back and review your previous discussions.